 In addition, the opportunity to simply acknowledge a special event or celebration in their life, such as a birthday or anniversary will also go a long way.
 Seeking out ways to let your employees know you value them is a key part of creating an engaged workforce.

-Companies that offer extra training and skill development are often high on the list for employee engagement.
+Companies that offer extra training and employee development are often high on the list for employee engagement.
 Allowing employees an opportunity to enhance their knowledge and skills will improve their commitment to the company.

 As the employer has invested in their career growth and development, employees will also invest this knowledge and skills back into the company.
 Career growth opportunities are among the most valued offerings that employees are looking for from an employer.